nmfs-ost/asar/README.md

 ## Installation

 First please check to make sure `tinytex` package is installed on your machine.
-If not please install using the following lines:
+If not, please install using the following lines:

 ```r
 install.packages("tinytex")